-During the year, the Group entered into a Murabaha Facility Agreement ("Agreement") with a local commercial bank amounting to SR 250 million, bearing a commission rate of SIBOR plus a specified margin.
-At 31 December 2019, the entire facility is unutilised.
+In 2019, the Group entered into a Murabaha Facility Agreement on 20 October 2019 for a period of 5 years, with a local commercial bank amounting to SR 250 million, bearing a commission rate of SIBOR plus a specified margin.
+This facility is intended to finance the working capital requirements of the Group.